Webcomic / Pawn

 As of about November 2010, new pages appeared after two years without them

 .
 Then a couple of days into January 2012 the strip stopped posting again, only to post on August of 2013.
-Only to stop posting again this time for over a whole year.
+Only to stop posting again this time for over 3 years and counting.